floatingman/baredots/.github/README.md

 A command line trash utility for deleting files

 #### FFSubSync or ALass
-Python libraries for handling subtitle syncronization
+Libraries for handling subtitle syncronization

+FFSubSync can be installed in Unix OSs with something like `pipx` Alass can be downloaded from it's github repo and put in your path [link](https://github.com/kaegi/alass)